seatonullberg/velvet/book/src/chapter_01/README.md

 2) Concrete implementations of the concepts taken from source code.
 3) Practical examples using application level abstractions.

-Velvet is written in [Rust](https://www.rust-lang.org/) and is available as either a command line application or extensible software library.
+Velvet is written in [Rust](https://www.rust-lang.org/) and is available as either a command line application or an extensible software library.
-Documentation of the library is available on [docs.rs](https://docs.rs/crate/velvet).
+The library documentation is available on [docs.rs](https://docs.rs/crate/velvet).

 ## License